FamilySearch/GEDCOM.io/_pages/tag-def/QUAY.md

 specification:
   - Quality of data
-  - An enumerated value from set https://gedcom.io/terms/v7/enumset-QUAY indicating the credibility of a piece of information, based on its supporting evidence.
+  - An enumerated value from set `https://gedcom.io/terms/v7/enumset-QUAY` indicating the credibility of a piece of information, based on its supporting evidence.
 Some systems use this feature to rank multiple conflicting opinions for display of most likely information first.
-It is not intended to eliminate the receivers’ need to evaluate the evidence for themselves.
+It is not intended to eliminate the receivers' need to evaluate the evidence for themselves.

 label: 'Quality of data'